DanielRuskin1/form-service/backend/README.md

 ### Cleaning Up

-Once you're done with your deployment, follow these steps to cleanup:
+Once you're done with your deployment, follow these steps to cleanup.
+Be careful: this will delete all data stored in the database.

 1. Run `sls remove --stage ENV`, replacing ENV with the stage you want to cleanup (dev or prod).
 2. Manually delete the `form-service-dev` and `form-service-prod` Cloudformation stacks in the [Cloudformation web panel](https://console.aws.amazon.com/cloudformation/home), if they are still present.
 Wait until the completion finishes.